ddrake/Factotum/Readme.md

 The old programming machine/environment I used for development of this project failed the day after I released version 1.24, and due to limitations of my current development environment (a Windows 7 virtual machine running on a cheap laptop with a Linux Mint host), I have converted this project from Visual Studio 2005 to Sharp Develop 5.1.
 The original Setup project could not be automatically converted, so I'm working on creating a new one using Wix.
 It's turning out to be a complicated task (and not particularly interesting) so it's unlikely that I'll finish it any time soon.

-Going forwared, I think this project would benefit by converting to use SQL Express instead of the poorly supported SQL Compact Edition.
+Going forward, I think this project would benefit by converting to use SQL Express instead of the poorly supported SQL Compact Edition.
 If I had sufficient motivation, I would plan to replace the home-made ORM with a modern, well-supported one like Entity Framework 6, and upgrade/re-write the code to take advantage of .NET 4.0 features.

 This project would also benefit from documentation, which is sorely lacking.